aruizdealarcon/ipetikzmod/README.md

 # The ipetikzmod plugin

-This is a plugin for the <a href="https://ipe.otfried.org/">IPE editor</a> that exports clean TikZ code from a selection of graphics.
+This plug-in for the <a href="https://ipe.otfried.org/">IPE editor</a> allows you to export **clean, well-structured TikZ code** directly from selected graphics.

-This project is a fork of Joseph Rabinoff's <a href="https://github.com/QBobWatson/ipe2tikz">ipe2tikz</a>.
+Derived from <a href="https://github.com/QBobWatson/ipe2tikz">ipe2tikz</a>, it introduces improvements that make the generation and editing of LaTeX-compatible figures more efficient.

-First, design the figures you want to export using the IPE editor:
+**First**, design your figure in the IPE editor:
 <p align="center">
 <img src="https://github.com/aruizdealarcon/ipetikzmod/blob/main/readme_files/intro1.jpg?raw=true" width="800"/>
 </p>

-Second, select the graphics you want to export and press Ctrl+Shift+T (or Cmd+Shift+T) and automatically get the corresponding TikZ code on your clipboard.
+**Second**, select the elements you wish to export and press `Ctrl+Shift+T` (or `Cmd+Shift+T` on macOS).
+The corresponding TikZ code is automatically copied to your clipboard.
 <p align="center">
 <img src="https://github.com/aruizdealarcon/ipetikzmod/blob/main/readme_files/intro2.jpg?raw=true" width="800"/>
 </p>

-Third, paste it into your LaTeX code and compile it:
+**Third**, paste the copied TikZ code directly into your LaTeX document and compile it.
 <p align="center">
 <img src="https://github.com/aruizdealarcon/ipetikzmod/blob/main/readme_files/intro3.jpg?raw=true" width="800"/>
 </p>

-For the first time, you need to include a small preamble, between _\documentclass{...}_ and _\begin{document}_.
-In order to obtain it, simply click on the _Ipelet tab_ > _TikZ export code_ > _Copy preamble into clipboard_.
+When using the plug-in for the first time, include a short TikZ preamble in your LaTeX document.

+To obtain it automatically, open the tab _Ipelets_ → _Export TikZ code_ → _Copy preamble into clipboard_.

+Then paste it into your LaTeX file between `\documentclass{...}` and `\begin{document}`.

 ## Why using it?

 Some advantages on using IPE together with this plug-in are the following:

-**(1) There is no need to know TikZ and no need to calculate coordinates, distances or angles.**
+**No need to learn TikZ or compute coordinates manually.**

-If you need to create many graphics, this plug-in can save you a significant amount of time and effort.
+The plug-in eliminates the need to calculate coordinates, distances, or angles.
+If you produce a large number of graphics, it can save a considerable amount of time and effort.

-**(2) It is easier to maintain than code.**
+**Improved maintainability compared to code.**

-If you are not working on a project continuously, you might forget how you created a particular figure and need to go through the code.
-With this plugin, you can simply open your project in the IPE editor and continue editing it.
+When returning to a project after some time, it is often difficult to recall how a specific figure was generated.
+With this plug-in, you can simply reopen the figure in IPE and continue editing it directly, without inspecting or rewriting code.

+**Simplified creation of curves.**
-**(3) Writing TikZ code for curves can be challenging.**

-However, within the IPE editor, you can manage control nodes and draw the curves as you want.
+Writing TikZ code for curves can be tedious.
+In IPE, you can easily manipulate control nodes to draw curves with the desired shape.

-**(4) This plug-in makes the IPE editor to load already adapted to TikZ's defaults, unlike the default stylesheet.**

-Additionally, all color definitions match those in the _xcolor_ package.

-Other parameters, such as line thickness, arrow styles and many more adapt to the _tikz_ package predefined ones.
+**Automatic adaptation to TikZ defaults.**
+The plug-in configures IPE to use parameters consistent with TikZ’s default settings.
+Color definitions match those of the xcolor package, and other parameters—such as line thickness and arrow styles—follow TikZ conventions.

+**Compact LaTeX preamble.**
-**(5) The preamble needed in LaTeX is extremely small and is obtained with just two clicks.**
+The necessary LaTeX preamble is minimal and can be generated automatically with just two clicks.

+**Seamless integration with LaTeX.**
-**(6) The code is easily imported into your LaTeX project, directly from the clipboard.**
+The generated TikZ code can be copied directly from IPE into your LaTeX document, ensuring a smooth workflow.

 # Installation

 ## How to install in OSX and Linux

+**Step 1: Download the files**

-Download _ipetikzmod.lua_ and _ipetikzmod.isy_ above from this repository.
+Obtain the files `ipetikzmod.lua` and `ipetikzmod.isy` from this repository.

+**Step 2: Locate your IPE configuration directory**

-In **Finder** or your file explorer, go to...
+In Finder (macOS) or your file explorer (Linux), navigate to: `~/.ipe/`

-    ~/.ipe/

-(In OSX, use press Cmd+Alt+G to specify a path on Finder)

-Create the folders _styles_ and _ipelets_ if they do not exist.

-**Copy the file _ipetikzmod.lua_** you just downloaded into

-    ~/.ipe/ipelets/
+**Step 3: Create the necessary folders**

+If they do not already exist, create the following subdirectories inside `~/.ipe/`:

+`~/.ipe/ipelets/`
+`~/.ipe/styles/`

+**Step 4: Copy the files**

+Place the downloaded file `ipetikzmod.lua` in `~/.ipe/ipelets/`

-and **copy the file _ipetikzmod.isy_** into
+Place the downloaded file `ipetikzmod.isy` in `~/.ipe/styles/`

-    ~/.ipe/styles/

-**Close all instances of IPE** (in OSX use Cmd+Q on it) **and run it again**.

-**P.S.:** If the IPE editor fails to find MacTeX, a possible solution is to create the file ~/.ipe/ipe.conf with the content

-    IPELATEXPATH=/usr/local/texlive/2024/bin/universal-darwin
+**Step 5: Restart IPE**

+Close all running instances of IPE (on macOS, use `Cmd + Q`) and then relaunch it.

+**Note for macOS users**

+If the IPE editor cannot locate MacTeX, you can specify its path manually.

+Create a configuration file named ipe.conf in `~/.ipe/` with the following content:

+`IPELATEXPATH=/usr/local/texlive/2025/bin/universal-darwin`

 ## How to install in Windows

-Download tikzmod.lua from this repository.
+Download `ipetikzmod.lua` and `ipetikzmod.isy` from this repository.

+In the File Explorer, go to `$USERPROFILE\Ipelets`

+Copy `ipetikzmod.lua` file into that folder.

-In the File Explorer, go to **$USERPROFILE\Ipelets**
+In the File Explorer, go to `$USERPROFILE\Styles`

-Copy the .lua file you just downloaded into that folder.
+Copy `ipetikzmod.isy` file into that folder.

 **Close all instances of IPE and run it again**.